 Decomposition - What we call "Compost-ability"

-Hemp bedding breaks down faster than pin eshavings or pellets in compost bins.
+Hemp bedding breaks down faster than pine shavings or pellets in compost bins.
 This is because hemp is comprised primarily of hemicellulose with only 2-10% lignin, whereas the lignin content of wood ranges from 20-35% for both soft and hard wood species.

 Hypoallergenic

 Hemp is an excellent base material for clothing, bedding, and other items that come in contact with the skin.
 One of the main reasons for this is that it is hypoallergenic.
-This means that is does not cause allergic reactions in most people (and livestock, when used as stall bedding).
+This means that it does not cause allergic reactions in most people (and livestock, when used as stall bedding).

 Sustainable